wootaekkim/Machine-Learning-Data-analysis-projects-/README.md

 # Data-analysis-projects-

-Here we have three data analysis projects.<br>
+Here we have three data analysis projects focused on data cleaning, feature engineering, and use of machine learning algorithms.<br>
-Below are brief introduction of each proejct.
+Below are brief introduction of each project.

 1. Bank Customer Churn Prediction